-Raises are based on years of experiences some organizations have a set way they give out raises and bonuses.
-For example, your employer might do their nurse pay based on years of experience and might not budge from it.
+- Raises are based on years of experience.
+Some organizations have a set way they give out raises and bonuses.
+(For example, your employer might do their nurse pay based on years of experience and might not budge from it.)

 What Happens if You Don't Get the Raise